harshq/react-native-mentions/README.md

 - This library now supports RN 0.47 and above due to [this](https://github.com/facebook/react-native/commit/bac84ce207a0466cec95626131063751eb48b964).
 If you're on a older version, use react-native-mentions 0.0.4.

-- SuggestionsDataSource prop is renamed to suggestionsData.
+- `SuggestionsDataSource` prop is renamed to `suggestionsData`.
 This now accepts a array of objects.
 DataSource, No more!

-- SuggestionsPanelHeight prop is renamed to suggestionRowHeight in order to support vertical lists.
+- `SuggestionsPanelHeight` prop is renamed to `suggestionRowHeight` in order to support vertical lists.

 ## License